theNewDynamic/oregonsadventurecoast.com/content/blog/new-blog post-1.md

 * Daily thrills for all skill levels with activities for the entire family
 * Support for veterans through partnerships with organizations like the American Legion, AMVETS, and Fishing Veterans of America
 * And of course, the Oregon Dunes National Recreation Area, with miles of dunes and beach access, makes it one of the most unforgettable places to ride, camp, and explore.
-* Get the full schedule and start planning your trip:[UTV Takeover Coos Bay Activities](https://www.utvtakeover.com/coos-bay-or/activities/)
+* Get the full schedule and start planning your trip: [UTV Takeover Coos Bay Activities](https://www.utvtakeover.com/coos-bay-or/activities/)

 ### \#2 EXPLORE THE DUNES BY BIKE OR ON FOOT